Best-Paying Majors for a Career for 2019

 There is currently a strong job market for college graduates, so the candidates with the right educational background, skills, internship or other experience, and an in-demand major will be well-positioned to start a career with a decent paycheck at a company that’s a match for their career objectives.

-The projections from the Collegiate Employment Research Institute (CERI) from Michigan State University are even more optimistic with estimates of a 19 percent increase in hiring.
+The projections from the Collegiate Employment Research Institute (CERI) from Michigan State University were also very optimistic.
+93% of employers responding to surveys indicated that prospects for college graduates in their industry were good to excellent.
 CERI cites business growth, retirements, and turnover as key factors impacting expanded hiring plans.
-This increased demand for college graduates is anticipated to put pressure on salaries, and CERI expects overall salaries for college graduates to increase by 4 percent.
+This increased demand for college graduates is anticipated to put pressure on salaries, and CERI expects overall salaries for college graduates to increase by 4.3% percent.

-The National Association of Colleges and Employers conducted a survey for the highest paying majors of 2018.
-STEM degrees have the highest salary bracket, followed by business and marketing degrees, and finally social science and humanities degrees.
+The National Association of Colleges and Employers conducted a survey for the highest paying majors of 2019.
+STEM degrees have the highest salary bracket, followed by business degrees, social science majors, humanities degrees, agriculture/natural resources, and finally communications majors.

 STEM Degrees: As in past years, STEM (science, technology, engineering, and mathematics) disciplines are expected to be amongst the highest compensated majors.
-According to NACE, employers expect to pay the highest salaries to engineering graduates—$66,521, followed by computer science graduates—$66,005.
-Math and Science graduates are expected to earn an average of $61,867, with Physics standing out within science at $69,900 (NACE stated that the number of responses regarding physics hiring was small).
+According to NACE, employers expect to pay the highest salaries to engineering graduates - $69,188, followed by computer science graduates-$67,539.
+Math and Science graduates are expected to earn an average of $62,177.

 Career Options to Consider:

-Business Degrees: Business graduates are expected to receive an average starting salary of $56,720.
-Marketing graduates will likely garner the highest average salaries within the business category—$62,624.
+Business Degrees: Business graduates are expected to receive an average starting salary of $57,657.

 Career Options to Consider:

-Social Sciences and Humanities Degrees: Social science graduates are projected to receive an average salary of $56,689, while the estimate for humanities graduates is $56,688, for agriculture and natural resources, $53,565, and for communications, $51,448.
+Social Sciences and Humanities Degrees: Social science graduates are projected to receive an average salary of $57,310, while the estimate for humanities graduates is $56,651, for agriculture and natural resources, $55,750, and for communications grauates, $52,056.

 Career Options to Consider: